The only country to ever make me jealous was Canada.

 Banff is the country’s premier outdoor destination.
 Here are some of the coolest places in Canada including the likes of Lake O’Hara, The Great Divide, and Mount Assiniboine.

-For a more intimate meeting with the mountains, head to Jasper, which receives far fewer tourists than neighboring Banff.
+For a more intimate meeting with the mountains, head to Jasper, one of Canada’s national parks, which receives far fewer tourists than neighboring Banff.
 This park has some equally gorgeous spots though like Mt Robson, Maligne Lake, and the Columbia Icefields.

-Be sure to spend some time in both Calgary and Edmonton as well.
+Be sure to spend some time in Calgary as well as Edmonton as well.
 Both are very affluent cities with lots of activities going on.

 This is the ultimate backpacking itinerary for Canada!
 Over the course of a month, you’ll travel to Canada’s top destinations including Nova Scotia and the vast Prairielands, in addition to all the locations previously mentioned in the preceding itineraries.
 This itinerary is best done as a road trip – with your own car you’ll have maximum freedom to see each attraction.

-Journey from the lush rainforests of British Columbia and across the epic Rocky Mountains.
+Begin the first leg of your road trip – from Vancouver to Calgary – navigating lush and crossing the epic Rocky Mountains along the way.
 Dive down into the endless wheat fields of Saskatchewan and Manitoba before reaching the urban megalopolises of Toronto and Montreal.
 End your trip on the wild and rugged beaches of Nova Scotia and its capital city, Halifax.
 Here is a bastion of English tradition, where the customs are wholly unique and definitely worth experiencing.
 Eat some seafood and learn about the origins of Canada.

 Nestled at the foot of the Coastal Range mountains of British Columbia, Vancouver is an absolute gem of a city.
 Year after year, this glittering, ultra-modern metropolis ranks amongst the best cities to live in both Canada and, for that matter, the entire world.
 Vancouver is gorgeous, brilliantly designed, offers superlative dining experiences, and is chalked full of things to do.

-Visitors to Vancouver will probably notice first the dense and hyper-developed City Centre, which appears both harmonious and somewhat claustrophobic at the same time; this is quintessential Vancouver.
+Backpackers in Vancouver will probably notice first the dense and hyper-developed City Centre, which appears both harmonious and somewhat claustrophobic at the same time; this is quintessential Vancouver.
 The city’s planning – an effort to house as many residents in the center as possible – has been so effective that it’s even given rise to its own term: vancouverism.
-Here is where most touristsma spend their time.
+Here is where most tourists spend their time.

-The first things to do in Vancouver are probably visiting picturesque Stanley Park and Coal Harbor.
+The first places to visit in Vancouver are probably visiting picturesque Stanley Park and Coal Harbor.
 Afterward, check out one of the many impressive galleries and/or museums scattered throughout the city, like Science World or the Vancouver Art Gallery.